spotinst/help/src/docs/ocean/cluster-overview-tab.md

 The Ocean Cloud Cluster Overview dashboard is divided into the following panels:

-*   **Ocean Savings panel**: Shows the amount of money and CPU, memory, and GPU compute resources saved when you utilize Ocean to manage your Kubernetes cluster.
-Specifically, these are savings from running spot instances, bin packing and reverting to lower-cost nodes.
+*   **Ocean Savings panel**: Shows the amount of money, CPU, memory, and GPU compute resources saved when you utilize Ocean to manage your Kubernetes cluster.
+Specifically, these are savings from running spot instances, bin packing, and reverting to lower-cost nodes.

-*   **Autoscaling Activity panel**: The Ocean Autoscaler automatically performs scale up and scale down, autohealing, and reverts nodes to lower cost nodes, spots, and commitments, based on resources or availability.
+* **Autoscaling Activity panel**: The Ocean Autoscaler automatically performs scale-up and scale-down, autohealing, and reverts nodes to lower-cost nodes, spots, and commitments based on resources or availability.
 This panel shows a summary of these autoscaling activities.

 ## Access the Ocean Cloud Cluster Overview